swcarpentry/git-novice/episodes/04-changes.md

 that you want to commit as a single snapshot.

-1. Add some text to `sitrep.Rmd` noting your decision to consider Venus as a base
+1. Add some text to `sitrep.Rmd` noting your decision to consider a data cleaning preliminary step.
-2. Create a new file `venus.txt` with your initial thoughts about Venus as a base for you and your friends
+2. Create a new file `clean.R` with your initial thoughts about Data as an step for you and your friends.
 3. Add changes from both files to the staging area, and commit those changes.